vmware-archive/dispatch/docs/_guides/minikube.md

 # Installing Kubernetes via Minikube for Dispatch

 We recommend using minikube to install and manage local kubernetes clusters for Dispatch development, or for simply getting up and running quickly.
-If you have VMware Fusion or Workstation, we recommend (minikube via a Linux VM)[#minikube_via_linux_vm] as the easiest way to get started.
+If you have VMware Fusion or Workstation, we recommend [minikube via a Linux VM](#minikube_via_linux_vm) as the easiest way to get started.
 This is also the only supported way to run Dispatch on Windows.

 ## Minikube on Mac